sndcds/uranus-docs/docs/api/index.md

 # API

-Uranus implements a [RESTful API ↗](restful) (Representational State Transfer) which is an architectural style for designing networked applications, particularly web services.
+Uranus implements a RESTful API (Representational State Transfer) which is an architectural style for designing networked applications, particularly web services.
 It defines a set of constraints that, when followed, make an API scalable, simple, and efficient.

 The API provides two main categories of endpoints: